 The appearance of breasts in girls is a sign that they are approaching puberty.
 Usually, girls begin to develop breasts 2 years before they begin their periods.
 There are girls who develop breast buds a years after the first menstrual period.
 The buds don’t always show up together, but they usually show up within six months of each other.

 Breast growth will stop once a girl reached puberty, that is, one to two years after the first period.
 But, it would not be unusual for the breasts to continue developing past puberty.
 She might experience a change in breast contour or shape up until age 18.
 In some cases, one breast might be a different size from the other.
+We would NOT recommend any breast cosmetic surgery for girls that are still in puberty.
+It’s best to wait after puberty when breasts are fully developed.

 Do girls grow faster than boys?